M5ez/M5ez/README.md

 **`String ez.textInput(String header = "", String defaultText = "")`**

-This function will provide a text-entry field, pre-filled with `defaultText` if specified.
+This function will provide a text-entry field, pre-filled with `defaulttext` if specified.
 The user can then select a group of letter and then press the letter using the short and long keypresses and multi-key presses as discussed above in the "Buttons" chapter.
 By using this method, the lower case letters can be reached in two presses, upper case letters in three.
-If you are in shifted or numeric mode and press lock, the keyboard will return there instead of to lower case after each successful key.
+If you are in shifted or numeric mode and press lock, the keyboard will return there instead of to lower case after each sucessfull key.
 Once the user presses "done" (buttons A and C together), the function returns the entered text.

 ![](images/textInput.png)